 It’s worth noting that, as the name suggests, your required minimum distributions are the minimum amount you can withdraw from your retirement accounts each year.
 Depending on your strategy for using the funds, you may choose to withdraw more.
 There are many ways to use your RMDs in retirement, and we’re highlighting six of them.

-Many retirees use RMDs exactly as they were intended—to cover routine expenses during retirement.
-Using the funds you worked so hard to save to support your retirement lifestyle is a worthy goal, especially if you don’t expect to be in a higher tax bracket during retirement since RMDs are taxed as ordinary income.
+Many retirees use RMDs to cover routine expenses.
+Using the funds you worked so hard to save for your retirement lifestyle is a worthy goal, especially if you don't expect to be in a higher tax bracket during retirement since RMDs are taxed as ordinary income.

 2. Save or reinvest your RMDs